Multidisciplinary REU Program in Computational Mathematics and Nonlinear Dynamics of Biological, Bio-inspired and Engineering Systems

 In this REU subprogram, we will focus on reviewing existing mathematical optimization and modeling techniques that have helped materials scientists and engineers in obtaining more accurate results while utilizing efficient analytical and computational techniques.
 The students will be exposed to real world problems arising in interdisciplinary collaborations and will be trained in assessing complex problems and utilizing mathematical skills to build new and improve upon existing solutions - skills that are in great demand on both academic and industrial job market today.
 Possible projects include:

-1. Comparison study of materials microstructure models.
+1. Materials microstructure models.

 2. Free-boundary Problems in Fluid Mechanics: Liquid Droplets on Surfaces.

-3. Phase diagram calculation.
+4. Phase diagram calculation.

 Participant Support and Available Resources